YDB AIM

 XREFDATA()

-XREFDATA() is used to create triggers to maintain cross references and compute cross references for a global variable at a specified subscript level.
+XREFDATA() computes and maintain cross references for nodes values or pieces of node values, of a global variable at a specified subscript level.

 The format for XREFDATA() is as follows: